-Ongoing Research Projects
+Past and Ongoing Research Projects

-My background lies mainly in the theory of strongly interacting many-body systems, such as nuclear matter and liquid helium, the properties of which can not be described using "standard" perturbation theory and the basis states of the non interacting system.
-My main contributions to the field include the first ab initio calculation of the two-point Green's function in isospin-symmetric nuclear matter, carried out using a microscopic dynamical model and the formalism of correlated basis function perturbation theory [Nucl.
+My background lies mainly in the field of strongly interacting many-body systems, primarily atomic nuclei and nuclear matter, the properties of which cannot be described using "standard" perturbation theory and the basis states of the non-interacting system.
+My main contributions include: (i) the first ab initio calculation of the nucleon Green's function in isospin-symmetric matter, carried out using a realistic nuclear Hamiltonian and the formalism of correlated basis function perturbation theory [Nucl.
 Phys.
 A 505 (1989) 207; Phys.
 Rev. C 41 (1990) R24 ; Nucl.
 Phys.
 A 550 (1992) 201; Nucl.
 Phys.
-A 579 (1994) 493], and the systematic application of nuclear many-body theory to the study of the electroweak response of atomic nuclei and nuclear matter [Phys.
+A 579 (1994) 493]; and (ii) the development of a comprehensive framework for the description of the electroweak response of nuclei and nuclear matter based on nuclear many-body-theory.
+[Phys.
 Rev. C 44 (1991) 2328; Rev. Mod.
 Phys.
 65 (1993) 817; Phys.
 Rev. D 72 (2005) 053005; Rev. Mod.
 Phys.
-80 (2008) 189 ].
+80 (2008) 189; Phys.
+Rev. Lett.
+116 (2016) 192501; Phys.
+Rev. Lett.
+118 (2017) 142502].

 Return